|

 process, perhaps with a different colour over the top of the

+existing ones.
 Having achieved the desired effect, seal

 the leaves with a sanding sealer to stop ‘bleed out’ into the